gitReiko/bannerlord_europe_1100_eastern_expansion/README.md

 Update 1.6.0 Hungary Kingdom

 - new settlements
-- new clanes
+- 12 clanes for Hungary
+- 42 lords for Hungary
-- settlements scenes variety (only for settlements of this mod)
+- towns scenes variety (only for towns of this mod)
 - other improvements

 This mod has two purposes: